 Email faculty/ staff member a request to complete a Letter of Recommendation on your behalf.
 Specify if the letter can be submitted on the standard Mennonite College of Nursing letterhead or if there is a specific form that must be completed.
 If the faculty/staff member agrees to send a letter on your behalf, please proceed to the next steps.

 Complete the FERPA Waiver - Letter of Recommendation form found at: https://registrar.illinoisstate.edu/downloads/FERPA-Release-LetterofRec.pdf and send to faculty/staff member.

-Provide the following information to the faculty/staff member who has agreed to write a letter on your behalf: • Student Name: • Nursing Program (i.e. BSN-DNP: FNP, Post-master's DNP, etc): • Year in School/Expected Graduation Date: • Today's Date (please allow 1 week minimum): • Deadline date for the requested letter: • How many copies of the letter are being requested? • Position applying for: • Name and address of company (if not specified, the letter will be addressed "To Whom It May Concern"): • Is there any specific information you would like for the letter writer to know about you or this position (i.e. certain skills, proficiencies)? • Are there clinical instructors that the letter writer can contact about your clinical experience? • Does the position have a link or flyer?
-If so, please include it. • Provide resume to the person providing your letter of recommendation.
-Instruc Forward the signed FERPA form to Denise Milewski at dmmilew@ilstu.edu (or fax it to 309-438-7711) to the MCN Office of Student Services.
-OSS will put a copy in the student's file and send the original FERPA form to the Registrar's Office.
-Upon receipt of the FERPA waiver complete the student's letter.
-Recommendations cannot be provided without a FERPA waiver completed.
+Provide the following information to the faculty/staff member who has agreed to write a letter on your behalf:

+- Student Name: - Nursing Program (i.e. BSN-DNP: FNP, Post-master's DNP, etc...): - Year in School/Expected Graduation Date: - Today's Date (please allow 1 week minimum): - Deadline date for the requested letter: - How many copies of the letter are being requested? - Position applying for: - Name and address of company (if not specified, the letter will be addressed "To Whom It May Concern"): - Is there any specific information you would like for the letter writer to know about you or this position (i.e. certain skills, proficiencies)? - Are there clinical instructors that the letter writer can contact about your clinical experience? - Does the position have a link or flyer?
+If so, please include it. - Provide resume to the person providing your letter of recommendation.